GitHub App

 Minimal configuration

-Here's the simplest configuration to get started:
+Here's the simplest configuration to get started with uploading and downloading translations:

 upload: